-My house was built in the ’80s and we still have the original windows and honey-colored wood cabinets.
-They don’t look retro or vintage – they look dated.
-I often look at my worn carpet and daydream about new wood flooring (well, something that looks like wood but is indestructible).
-I wipe off my cream colored Formica counter tops and envision marbled quartz.
-But the years slip by and the updates don’t happen.
-Primarily because the family budget usually comes down to either travel or home improvement, and travel wins every time.
+My house was built in the ’80s.
+Ten years after we moved in we still had the original windows and honey-colored wood cabinets.
+They didn’t look retro or vintage.
+They looked downright dated.
+I would look at my worn and stained carpet and daydream about new wood flooring (well, something that looks like wood but is indestructible).
+I would wipe off my cream colored Formica counter tops and envision marbled quartz.
+My lack of home upgrades was primarily because the family budget usually comes down to either travel or home improvement, and travel wins nearly every time.

 3,000 Miles in a Van Caravan

 I came back with plenty of bumps and bruises, over 1,000 photos and some treasured memories.
-But as I reflect back on the trip, even a couple weeks later, I realize the biggest takeaway was the perspective I gained from taking a break and being in a different place with different people doing different things.
+But as I reflected on the trip, I realized my biggest takeaways as a busy mom came from the perspective I gained just taking a break from regular life and being in a different place with different people doing different things.

 Rocky Mountain National Park

-Must-do: A snowy winter hike to an icicle-lined waterfall if you travel late spring or fall.
-Bear Lake and Trail Ridge Road if you visit in the summer.
+Top tips: Pack warm gear and be ready to take a snowy winter hike to an icicle-lined waterfall if you travel late spring or fall.
+Hike Bear Lake and Trail Ridge Road if you visit in the summer months.

 I live in Ohio.
 Ohio has snow.
 But anyone watching our group’s giddy snowball fight in the parking lot of Rocky Mountain National Park in late May probably assumed we were from the deep south.
-The snow created the annoying need to bring an entire suitcase of winter coats and gear we didn’t need for the remaining 11 days of the trip.
-It closed the popular Trail Ridge Road trail.
+The snow we knew was lingering in the Rocky Mountains created the annoying need to bring an entire suitcase of winter coats and gear we didn’t need for the remaining 11 days of the trip.
+It also closed the popular Trail Ridge Road trail.

-The snow also became the most memorable part of this park.
-The kids loved the snow hike – it felt so different from the rest of our hikes.
+But the snow quickly became the most memorable part of this park.
+The kids loved the short hike in the snow – it felt so different from the rest of our hikes.
 They slid down icy hills and aimed snowballs at the icicles hanging over the rushing water.